willyguggenheim/kubify/README.rst

 Contributing:

 A. open with DevContainer in IDE of your choice
-B. tox all python environments `tox`
+B. tox all python environments `make pythons` (envs go in `./.tox/[env]/bin/python3`)
-C. install develop with pip `pip install -e .[develop]`
+C. `make docker`
 D. install develop with pip `make pip`
 E. test on all versions of python `make pythons`
+F. `make test`
+G. your python development version/workflow of choice

+Happy Coding!

 Who are you?
 ============

 I have a ton of MLOps and DevOps experience.
+I want to build an open source turn-key MLOps/DevOps stack, developer-first, self-service and redunant, as well as lowest cost (arm/spot) and scalable.

 I am looking for contributors to build Kubify OS into a full-force turn-key DevEx solution.